The Nuts and Bolts of a VA OfferWhat’s in it for the Buyer? —-The Seller?

 2) They are tedious and intricate, but if a buyer prepares their paperwork before their search, the process can be completed within 30–35 days.

-3) Until recently, loan services had not been forced (by HUD) to ramp up their assumption departments, as rates were so low assumptions were all but irrelevant.
+3) Until recently, loan services had not been forced (by HUD) to ramp up their assumption departments, as rates were so low that that assumptions were irrelevant.
 That has changed!

 4) There is no short-term profit for facilitating an assumption.
 I’ve accessed 17 top-ranked YouTube “Assumable FHA Videos,” most by MLOs; all had verifiable errors, and only three were “pro-assumable.”
 Coincidence?